Updated on 13 May 2021

 The world is in the midst of a COVID-19 pandemic.
 COVID-19 is a disease that can cause mild symptoms to more severe illness that affects the lungs and can cause death.
 Keeping Queenslanders safe and preventing the spread of the disease is crucial.

 Great consideration has been given to funeral attendance, particularly regarding attendance limits, service requirements and cultural circumstances.
-A funeral protocol has been in place from the outset to enable larger numbers to gather for funerals while managing the risk.
+Restrictions for funerals have been in place from the outset to enable larger numbers to gather for funerals while managing the risk.

 As epidemiological conditions improve and COVID-19 vaccines begin to be rolled out across Australia, Queensland has been able to ease some restrictions.